Marblehead Girls Youth Lacrosse teams at the U11, U13 and U15 age group and

 -For U15 (Grade 7/8) and U13 (Grade 5/6) games, each team has eleven field players and a goalkeeper.

--For U11 (Grade 3/4), MBGLL recommends seven field players and a goalkeeper.
+-For U11 (Grade 3/4), each team has seven field players and a goalkeeper.
 If a team does not have a goalkeeper then some form of “goal mouth reduction” should be used in lieu of a goalkeeper.
 This could include tipping the net over or using commercial shot nets.
 If a U11 team does not have a goal keeper, then that does not mean that they can place an additional player on the field.

-MBGLL allows NO stick checking for Grade 1/2, Grade 3/4 and Grade 5/6 teams.
-MBGLL allows only modified checking (as defined in the US Lacrosse Girls Youth Rules) for Grade 7/8 teams.
+No stick checking for Grade 1/2, Grade 3/4 and Grade 5/6 teams.
+Modified checking (as defined in the US Lacrosse Girls Youth Rules) is allowed for Grade 7/8 teams.

 Three-Pass Rule (applicable to U11)